justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 But the semantic web isn't about just allowing you to work with data you already know about.
 So that means we need to unpack this compact application-centric representation into a [data-centric](http://www.datacentricmanifesto.org/) representation.

-It is a fine representation for the `patch` tool but it isn't [serendipity ready](https://youtu.be/f9wautaqWUs?t=1116).
+It is a fine representation for the `patch` tool but doesn't really check any of [these boxes](https://youtu.be/f9wautaqWUs?t=1116).

 ![Ora slide](media/ora_slide.jpg)